Advising other European nationals

 A person meets the requirement for comprehensive sickness insurance if:

-- s/he has registered with a GP/health centre for NHS treatment.
-This is contrary to DWP guidance (ADM chapter C1 (pdf) para C1730) but was confirmed in September 2021 in VI v Commissioners for HMRC [2021] EUECJ C-247/20 (overturning Ahmad v Home Secretary [2014] EWCA Civ 988).
-This case is binding on the UK despite Brexit; or
+- s/he has registered with a GP/health centre for NHS treatment: this was confirmed in VI v Commissioners for HMRC [2021] EUECJ C-247/20 (overturning Ahmad v Home Secretary [2014] EWCA Civ 988; this case is binding on the UK despite Brexit); or

 - s/he has a European Health Insurance Card issued in his/her home country together with a letter (called a statement of intent) confirming that s/he does not intend to stay in the UK permanently; or